 Avery LaChance, a medical student at the University of Connecticut, explained to the committee that two different wavelengths of ultraviolet light, known as UVA and UVB, are used in tanning salon lamps and both pose potential cancer hazards.
 In contrast, phototherapy devices that are used by dermatologists to treat certain skin conditions can hone in on very specific wavelengths or combine UV light with certain medications to maximize treatment success while minimizing overall UV exposure, resulting in a better risk-benefit ratio to patients.

 Mayne noted that the testimony of the indoor tanning industry does not address the issue of non-melanoma skin cancers, even though they are the most common types.

 Peter Spain, a YSPH alumnus, told the Public Health Committee that banning minors from indoor tanning salons could prevent disease and potentially save lives.

 “Please support a complete ban to protect minors from the dangers of tanning booths,” he said.
 “Let’s do what is right today for our kids to prevent cancers tomorrow.
 Who doesn’t want that?”

-This Article was submitted by Denise L Meyer, on Friday, March 22, 2013.
+This article was submitted by Denise L Meyer on March 22, 2013.